 What to do if you detain a foreign national

-Inform without delay, or as soon as practicable, the detained person of their rights to have the relevant embassy or consular post informed of their detention and to request consular assistance.
+Inform without delay, or as soon as possible, the detained person of their rights to have the relevant embassy or consular post informed of their detention and to request consular assistance.

 Tell detainee: You can ask us to inform your consulate or embassy now or at any time in the future.